simeononsecurity/simeononsecurity.ch/content/articles/mastering-penetration-testing-advanced-techniques/index.en.md

 Penetration testing raises ethical and legal considerations due to the potential damage that can be caused by such testing.
 It is critical to conduct penetration testing in an ethical and legal manner to protect against potential damage to the system.

-The goal of **ethical penetration testing** is not to cause harm or damage to the system being tested.
+The goal of **ethical penetration testing** isn't to cause harm or damage to the system being tested.
 Instead, it is to identify vulnerabilities and weaknesses and provide recommendations for improving security.
 Ethical testing means the tester must obtain the proper permissions and approvals to perform the test in a controlled and secure environment.
 The tester must also adhere to any legal frameworks or regulations that apply to the organization being tested.

 Penetration testing can be a valuable tool for organizations looking to improve their security posture.
 By identifying vulnerabilities and weaknesses, organizations can take proactive measures to improve their security and protect their sensitive information.
 With the increasing complexity of **cyber threats**, regular penetration testing has become essential for businesses to remain secure.